 The report of our independent registered accounting firm expresses concern about our ability to continue as a going concern based on the absence of significant revenues, recurring losses from operations and our need for additional financing to fund all of our operations.
 Working capital limitations continue to impinge on our day-to-day operations, thus contributing to continued operating losses.
-For the year ended June 30, 2015 and 2014, we have sustained net losses of \$3,412,754 and \$829,564, respectively.
-Further, as of June 30, 2015, we had only \$107,627 in cash, \$0 in receivable accounts and had an accumulated deficit of \$20,965,671.
+For the three and nine months ended March 31, 2016, we had net losses of \$2,151,909 and \$6,552,870, respectively.
+For the years ended June 30, 2015 and 2014, we had net losses of \$3,412,754 and \$829,564, respectively.
+Further, as of March 31, 2016, we had \$1,479,026 in cash, \$21,628 in receivable accounts and had an accumulated deficit of \$27,518,541.
+As of June 30, 2015, we had \$107,627 in cash, \$11,647 in receivable accounts and had an accumulated deficit of \$20,965,671.

+Based upon our current business plans, we will need considerable cash investments to be successful.
+Although in July 2016 we raised \$314,286 in connection with the 2015 Warrant conversion and in October 2015 we raised a significant debt financing of approximately \$4,000,000 which should give us enough available cash to meet our obligations over the next 12 months, our capital requirements and cash needs are significant and continuing.
 We can provide no assurance that we will be able to generate a sufficient amount of revenue, if any, from our business in order to achieve profitability.
 It is not possible at this time for us to predict with assurance the potential success of our business.
 The revenue and income potential of our proposed business and operations are unknown.
-If we cannot continue as a viable entity, we may be unable to continue our operations and you may lose some or all of your investment in our common stock.
+If we cannot continue as a viable entity, we may be unable to continue our operations and you may lose some or all of your investment in our Common Stock.